aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

     ![](assets/codeguru-review.png)

+    Additionally, [cdk-nag](https://github.com/cdklabs/cdk-nag) is run against both the pipeline stack and the deployment stack to identify any security issues with the resources being created.
+The pipeline will fail if any are detected.

 ???+ required "Secrets Detection"
     The same CDK construct that was created for *Code Quality* above is also used for secrets detection with [Amazon CodeGuru](https://aws.amazon.com/codeguru/).